fefas/dotfiles/vim/README.md

 So I worked in my `vimrc` version 0 and you can see and get it here.

 I'm still working in a version with more features and a better documentation.

+# Tips

+1. I store my vimrc file into my Dropbox directory and my ~/.vimrc is a link to it.
+In this way, I can easier share my vim configurations between my diferents devices.